floybix/floybix.github.io/_posts/2014-09-26-temporal-pooling-mechanism.md

 To test my mechanism, I made an input stream consisting of six fixed one-dimensional sequences, each repeating at random intervals, mixed together.
-You can run it online and observe temporal pooling in the higher region after about 300 time steps:
+See section **The data** below.
+You can run it online and observe temporal pooling in the higher region after about 300 time
+steps:

 [Sequences mixed with variable gaps](/assets/2014-09-26/mixed_gaps_1d.html)